kadamban/my-ansible-roles/bennojoy.mongo_mongos/README.md

-monog_mongos
+mongo_mongoc
 ------------

-This roles helps to install and configure the mongo query routers (mongos).
+This roles helps to install and configure the mongo configuration servers.

-In addition to this role if combined with other roles like mongo_mongod, mongo_mongoc, mongo_shard this can used to build a production grade mongodb cluster with multi replication master and shards.
+In addition to this role if combined with other roles like mongo_mongod, mongo_mongos, mongo_shard this can used to build a production grade mongodb cluster with multi replication master and shards.